Daniel J. Cuddy

 - During his undergraduate years, Mr. Cuddy was a four-year member of the soccer team and was elected to the school’s Athletic Director’s List from 1986 – 1990.
 He was also nominated for the Big East Conference’s Scholar Athlete of the Year in 1989.

-- Successfully represented a physician charged with felony drug charges for abusing her prescription writing privileges.
-He successfully negotiated the withdrawal of all felonies, reduction of the remaining misdemeanor charges to a less punitive variety, enabled his client to receive a sentence of probation and even maintain her driving privileges.
+- Successfully represented a physician charged with felony drug charges.
+He successfully negotiated the withdrawal of all felonies, and the reduction of the remaining misdemeanor charges to a less punitive variety, enabling his client to receive a sentence of probation.

 - Successfully defended client falsely charged with injuring her foster child.
 Convinced District Attorney’s Office to withdraw all charges.
-Successfully expunged arrest from client’s record.
 Successfully achieved an expungement of Childline report after hearing before Commonwealth Dept. of Human Services Bureau of Hearings and Appeals.